konst-int-i/healnet/README.md

 ## Data

-1. Specify the path to the gdc-client executable in `main.yml`
+1. Specify the path to the gdc-client executable in `main.yml` (this will likely be the repository root if you installed the dependencies using `invoke install`).
 2. Run `invoke download --dataset <dataset>`